drug-design/course/docs/chapters/molecular-similarity.md

 ### Mee-too-ism
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-It is common practice in the pharmaceutical industry to take an existing drug or a drug under development and introduce a small change in its chemistry.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/mee-too-ism-a69c15ef'><i class='fa fa-play' aria-hidden='true'></i></button>It is common practice in the pharmaceutical industry to take an existing drug or a drug under development and introduce a small change in its chemistry.
 Such copycat drugs are usually called me-too drugs in industry jargon, and their development is considered to be motivated by purely commercial considerations.
 Notwithstanding such perceptions, historically, many "me-too" drugs have proved to be considerably better than their original counterparts.
 Here also molecular similarity is the driving principle aimed at keeping most of the structure of the original drug intact, while looking for a small structural difference that will provide an important new advantage.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer